POMELOS NOW AVAILABLE!

 Why Buy Pomelos from Pearson Ranch?
 Our mature pomelo trees are closely tended to by hand in order to ensure their unique flavor and fragrance.
 Proper amounts of well water and the right balance of nutrients with California's famous warm sunshine, help grow the absolute best pomelos...anywhere!

 The variety of California Pomelos we grow, end up in various sizes, so if there is specific size you need or want please call or email us and we would be happy to help you choose the size and quantity thats best for you.

-*A few words about shipping* Pearson Ranch can ship fresh citrus ANYWHERE in the U.S., Including: Texas, Louisiana and Arizona!...Also, you only pay for the shipping you actually need.
-We don't insult our customers by claiming to offer "free shipping", then stick the cost into the price of the fruit.
-Please compare "other" on-line fresh fruit vendors and see if what you pay for is what you're really getting!
+*A few words about shipping* Pearson Ranch can ship fresh citrus ANYWHERE in the U.S., Including: Texas, Louisiana and Arizona!
+Also... !
+We don't insult our customers by CLAIMING to offer "free shipping", then stick the cost into the price of the fruit!
+Please COMPARE "other" on-line fresh fruit vendors and see if what you pay for is what you're really getting!

 **Also please note...occasionally extreme weather conditions (cold or hot), holidays and/or weekends, require us to determine the best possible day to ship your fresh fruit order.
 If we have to change the shipping date of your order, we will notify you via e-mail as soon as possible.
 This is the best way to help ensure the fruit you receive (or send) will be the freshest possible!